Acefrrag/HM0360_CrossLink-NX_I2C/README.md

 ## Development

 The main VHDL entity developed and testbenched is ***HM0360_serial_I2C_master***.
 This entity implements a I2C interface with the sensor.
 It enables reading and writing from any HM0360 valid register.

+The code has been developed under Radiant Software.

+##Hardware

+The CrossLink NX Voice and Vision ML Board includes the FPGA LIFCL-40-8MG289C

+##Bugs

+At the current version the VHDL code has a bug.
+Sometimes when writing/reading to and from the register.
+The ACK bit is occasionally missed.
+This produces invalid write or read operation with the sensor.